-Whoa, why this cross-checking?
+Why do we have this cross-checking?
 Because of those similar names!
-The hero Perceval ("who pierced the valley") would be in fact Raymond Trencavel ("who cut the valley"), the count of Foix close to the Cathars, a lonely knight.
-One of the protagonist, Parilla, would be in fact Raymond de Perella, the lord of Montségur...
-Whoa, a little contrived, isn’t it?
+The hero Perceval ("who pierced the valley") would be in fact Raymond Trencavel ("who cut the valley").
+One of the protagonist, Parilla, would be in fact Raymond de Perella, lord of Montségur...
+A little contrived, isn’t it?